danielsjoo/2017iDASHReplication/README.txt

     - final performance of model with test set + test set size
     - graph indicating convergence with test set and training set
         - performance vs epoch

+CURRENT STATUS
+    - Training implementation is not finished.
+HE multiplication with plaintext not understood
+    - Data tool to test for convergence not written